 Political Science majors have an option to complete a Senior Thesis in conjunction with standard coursework.
 Students may also complete research papers in conjunction with internships, independent studies, as well as part of the students' role as a paid research assistant for faculty members.

-Political Science graduates from Sacred Heart University have attended law schools throughout the United States including Georgetown, Michigan State, Boston University, the University of Connecticut, Quinnipiac University, Vermont School of Law, University of Maine, Syracuse University, Pace University, University of Albany, New York Law School, Hofstra, Touro, Western New England, Suffolk University, Villanova University, Widener, Detroit School of Law, George Washington University, University of North Carolina, University of Kansas, Southern Methodist University, and William Mitchell School of Law.
+Political Science graduates from Sacred Heart University have attended law schools throughout the United States including Georgetown, Michigan State, Boston University, the University of Connecticut, Quinnipiac University, Vermont School of Law, University of Maine, Syracuse University, Pace University, University of Albany, New York Law School, Hofstra, Touro, Western New England, Suffolk University, Villanova University, Widener, Detroit School of Law, George Washington University, University of North Carolina, University of Kansas, Southern Methodist University, William Mitchell School of Law and University of Michigan.

 Placement in Political Science graduate programs have included among others Rice University, the University of Connecticut, Virginia Tech, the University of New Haven, Southern Connecticut State University, the University of Massachusetts, George Washington School of Political Management, Northeastern University, Southern Illinois University, Southwest Missouri State University, and Harry S Truman School of Public Affairs at the University of Missouri.

 Classroom learning is enriched in a number of ways.
-The University's Political Science National Honor Society, Pi Sigma Alpha, is housed within the Department of Government, Politics & Global Studies.
+The University's Political Science National Honor Society, Pi Sigma Alpha, is housed within the Department of Government.
 Other clubs and organizations include Pre-Law Club, Hearts United, a service club for military veterans and current military personnel.
-The department also houses the College Democrats and the College Republicans and the Model UN Club.
+The department also houses the College Democrats, the College Republicans and the Model UN Club.

 Students partake in various field trips to the State Capitol, Washington, D.C., museums, a trip and related course to the United Nations, and a visit to the home and library of President Franklin D. Roosevelt.